Coherent optical two-photon resonance tomographic imaging in three dimensions: Introduction

 It has always been the primary task of optics to deliver images.
-Not only it satisfies human curiosity, but it also provides the foundation for further research.
-Three-dimensional (3D) imaging is now one of the essential tools in modern sciences, medicine and technology.
-The ability to inspect the internal structure of an object not only fulfils the basic cognitive curiosity but also constitutes a robust and direct diagnostic method.
-Tomography, which nowadays appears in a plethora of variants, revolutionized medicine and has been widely adopted in natural and applied sciences \citep{Shin2022,Engstroem2011,Sung2021,Xiao2013}.
-In physics, 3D imaging has been used to reveal and study microscopic features in quantum fluids \citep{Kasai2018} and solids \citep{Karpov2017,Kardjilov2008,Kim2018}, to detect and localize single spins \citep{Rugar2004,Streed2012,Willke2019,Zopes2018} and to visualize classical \citep{Appel2015,Boehi2010,Horsley2015,Kardjilov2008} and quantum electromagnetic fields \citep{Lee2014}.
+Three-dimensional (3D) imaging is now one of the essential tools in modern sciences, medicine, and technology.
+The ability to inspect the internal structure of an object not only fulfills the basic cognitive curiosity but also constitutes a robust and direct diagnostic method.
+Tomography, which nowadays appears in a plethora of variants, revolutionized medicine and has been widely adopted in natural and applied sciences \cite{Shin2022,Engstroem2011,Sung2021,Xiao2013}.
+The key example is the magnetic resonance imaging (MRI) \cite{Lauterbur1973, Feinberg2010} that allows volumetric inspection of biological samples \cite{Lauterbur1973, Feinberg2010} by detecting space-dependent radio frequency signals generated by precessing nuclear spins placed in a magnetic field gradient.
+An optical version of MRI has been proposed as a technique to dramatically increase the spatial resolution of the system \cite{Allodi2016}.
+In physics, 3D imaging has been used to reveal and study microscopic features in quantum fluids \cite{Kasai2018} and solids \cite{Karpov2017,Kardjilov2008,Kim2018}, to detect and localize single spins \cite{Rugar2004,Streed2012,Willke2019,Zopes2018} and to visualize classical \cite{Appel2015,Boehi2010,Horsley2015,Kardjilov2008} and quantum electromagnetic fields \cite{Lee2014}.

-Here we demonstrate a method to directly resolve a three-dimensional spatial distribution of coherence between two atomic states in its full complex form.
-We believe our achievement is potentially relevant to all countless protocols that process quantum information carried in such a coherence \citep{Lvovsky2009,Saglamyurek2018,Duan2001}.
-In a vast majority of protocols, we wish the coherence to remain position-independent.
-Here we provide a diagnostic tool to verify this condition, which is particularly important if constructive interference of emissions of all atoms is desired.
-In other cases such a spatially-resolved magnetometry \citep{Castellucci2021,Xu2008} or microwave sensing with Rydberg atoms \citep{Jing2020}, our technique may provide a way to access 3D information.

-The atomic coherence can be converted to light using the atom-light interface, such as EIT \citep{Hsiao2018}, Autler-Townes splitting \citep{Saglamyurek2018} or Raman scattering \citep{Guo2019}.
-Here we use the Gradient Echo Memory (GEM) \citep{Cho2016} protocol for this purpose as using it maps wavevectors along propagation of coupling light to frequencies.
-By spatially resolved heterodyne detection of the readout light we can map out its amplitude and phase in a suitable section of time and transverse wavevectors, from which the coherence in question can be calculated by unwinding phase factors and undoing calibrate distortions.

-We employ a cold-atoms-based memory to experimentally demonstrate the creation and 3D phase-sensitive detection of the atomic coherence populating the whole atomic cloud.
-We directly demonstrate and benchmark the sensitivity of our method by phase-modulating the coherence with a predetermined phase pattern.
-Finally, we show the ability to detect a magnetic field structure by reconstructing its phase footprint on the coherence.